 - Vegetable crudites with dips, like flavoured humus and tahini.

-- Green superfood powders for an intense hit of nutrition and energy.
+- Powerful green powders for an intense hit of nutrition and energy.

 - Raw protein bars.